 This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-In this post, I am going to demonstrate arrangement of the row data to columns which is called a MySQL Pivot table.
+In this post, I am sharing a demonstration on the arrangement of the row data into the columns which is called a MySQL Pivot table.

 What is a Pivot Table?